Chart Color Schemes

 An assessment of population growth drivers in Eaton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The suburb of Eaton (WA) had an estimated population of 9,532 as of November 2025, according to AreaSearch's analysis of ABS population updates and new addresses.
-This figure represents a growth of 863 people since the 2021 Census, which reported a population of 8,669.
-The increase is inferred from AreaSearch's estimated resident population of 9,330 in June 2024, based on ABS ERP data and an additional 101 validated new addresses since the Census date.
-This results in a population density ratio of 1,471 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Eaton's growth rate of 10.0% since the 2021 census exceeded the national average of 8.9%, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 39.0% to overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+The population of the Eaton (WA) statistical area (Lv2) is estimated to be around 9,340 as of November 2025.
+This reflects an increase of 671 people since the 2021 Census, which reported a population of 8,669.
+The change was inferred from AreaSearch's estimate of the resident population at 9,125 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 101 validated new addresses since the Census date.
+This results in a population density ratio of 1,441 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, Eaton has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
+Population growth was primarily driven by interstate migration contributing approximately 39.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data to estimate growth post-2032.
-Considering projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas like Eaton, with a projected increase of 1,657 persons by 2041, reflecting a gain of 15.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, an above median population growth is projected for non-metropolitan areas nationally, with the Eaton (WA) (SA2) expected to increase by 1,660 persons to 2041, reflecting a gain of 17.7% in total over the 17 years.

 Frequently Asked Questions - Population